rastersoft/SpecOS/readme.md

 The number of entries is defined in MAXPR, and the size for each entry is defined in PRSIZE.

+## Kernel functions

+There are several functions available for the processes.
+There are entry points located from address $BF02, with each one using 3 bytes.
+Calling the corresponding entry point will call the function.

+Before calling these functions it is mandatory to disable interrupts, and enable them after.

+The current functions are the follow ones:

+  $BF02 : Set a memory bank from a memory pointer.

+          Receives a memory pointer in HL; sets the memory bank at C000 and returns in HL the memory address

+          Pointer format:   bcxxxxxx xxxxxxxa
+                 being abc three bits defining the RAM page where the pointer is located, and xxxxxxxxxxxxxxx0 the pointer itself.

+  $BF05 : Launches a new task.
+Receives in HL the address where the code is.
+          Returns C unset if all went fine; C set if there are no more tasks available

 ## TODO